ShashiKumar-SignalWire/SW-example-Docs/OfficeHoursCallForwarding.md

 ### Introduction
 In this guide, we will explore an example of using SignalWire Markup Language (SWML) to create office hours call forwarding.
 SignalWire Markup Language (SWML) is a scripting language used to control the behavior of voice calls, such as initiating calls, playing audio, recording messages, and more.

+### SWML Script Breakdown

+**Description:**
+This SWML script is designed to handle incoming calls and forward them to a specific number during office hours (Monday to Friday, 9 AM to 6 PM).
+It also provides a message informing callers about the office hours and requests them to call during that time frame.

 ```json
 {
   "sections": {